mwpowellhtx/Kingdom.OrTools/README.md

 Preparing *variables* and *constraints* is a little plainer in that we will expect an enumeration of returned *variables* and *constraints*.

 For starters, we will expose specific problem variables for use throughout preparation.
-We will track the specific Variables themselves for convenience during the example:
+We will track the specific *variables* themselves for convenience during the example:

 ```C#
 private IntVar X { get; set; }